EOSgithub/linked-blog-starter-md/The Uninvited Guest.md

 Oh good.
 We were doing names now.
 That made everything so much easier to ignore.

-I put on more speed, using every trick Lutheria had taught me about moving through difficult terrain.
+I put on more speed, using every trick i knew.
 Bend branches out of the way, command roots to smooth the path, make the very trees lean aside.

 "Wait!" he called, gaining ground despite my magical assistance.